 Employers must provide employees with a workplace that is safe and free from recognized hazards.
-Employers should require an employee to leave work if the employee displays or discloses symptoms consistent with COVID-19.
-According to the Center for Disease Control (CDC), symptoms include cough, shortness of breath or difficulty breathing, Or at least two of these symptoms: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell.
+Employees must be provided with the ability to report symptoms to management without fear of reprisal.
+Employers should require an employee to leave work if the employee displays or discloses symptoms consistent with COVID-19 or other illness.
+According to the Center for Disease Control (CDC), symptoms include: fever of 100.4 degrees Fahrenheit or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
 To confirm which symptoms require an employee to leave work, contact Employee Health Services at (714) 565-3780.